palewire/palewire/README.md

 [django-swineflu](https://github.com/palewire/django-swineflu)|A quick and dirty data dump of the H1N1 flu vaccine locations that LA County public health currently buries in a PDF|
 [django-urlarchivefield](https://github.com/palewire/django-urlarchivefield)|A custom Django model field that automatically archives a URL|
 [everytractcount](https://github.com/palewire/everytractcount)|Statistics about every U.S. Census tract mapped by @everytract|
+[first-django-admin](https://github.com/ireapps/first-django-admin)|A step-by-step guide to creating a simple web application that empowers you to enlist reporters in data entry and refinement|
+[first-news-app](https://github.com/ireapps/first-news-app)|A step-by-step guide to publishing a simple news application|
 [first-python-notebook-binder](https://github.com/california-civic-data-coalition/first-python-notebook-binder)|A template for deploying "First Python Notebook" with Binder|
-[nicar2010](https://github.com/palewire/nicar2010)|Materials from the Django bootcamp at NICAR 2010|
+[first-web-scraper](https://github.com/ireapps/first-web-scraper)|A step-by-step guide to writing a web scraper with Python [nicar2010](https://github.com/palewire/nicar2010)|Materials from the Django bootcamp at NICAR 2010|
 [nicar2011](https://github.com/palewire/nicar2011)|An example Django app for a class at the NICAR 2011 conference|
 [nicar18-datadesk-family-reunion](https://github.com/palewire/nicar18-datadesk-family-reunion)|Los Angeles Times Data Desk Reunion @ NICAR 2018|